poetaster/wordpresswatch/README.md

 etc/init.d/wpwatch - contains ans lsb init that although called wpwatch is actuall inotify :) etc/cron.d/wpwatch - is a simple crontab which calls ... usr/local/bin/wpwatch.cron - checks if /var/log/wpwatch.log has been written and mails it if it has, archives the old log file

+usr/local/bin/wpwatch - was the original approach which could not easily be used as a daemon, although it's handy for other things.